galodoido794/AUTOBOT_FIFAX/policy_free.md

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 # Children’s Privacy
-Recommended for ages 13+.
+Classification is Free.
 It does not contain acts of violence, abusive language, etc.
+However, I recommend +8 as it is a game that has a certain level of challenge.

 # Changes to This Privacy Policy
 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately after they are posted on this page.